Ipubi Formation: Fossil content

 While the underlying Crato and overlying Romualdo Formations are particularly rich in fossils, comprising flora, fish, arthropods, insects, snakes, turtles, dinosaurs and pterosaurs, the Ipubi Formation contains little fossil material.
 Fossils of a Pelomedusoides turtle were found in the formation.
 The material, archived as CPCA 3560, consists of crushed fragments of the skull, a partial lower jaw and the carapace.
 The fossil was described in 2011 by Ribeiro Oliveira et al., who were unable to definitively assign the specimen to a specific genus.
-The same specimen was mentioned by Fielding et al. in 2005 and reported as Araripemys.
+The same specimen was mentioned by Fielding et al. in 2005 and reported as Araripemys..
+An Theropoda femur is known, The plant Brachyphyllum, An indeterminate Shrimp Caridea.

+The formation contains the following fossils:

+Fish: Notelops, Cladocyclus, Rhacolepis, Tharrhias, Dastilbe, Santanichthys, Placidichtys, Santanasalmo.